stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 2. The tooling only requires that each root module implements a small number of [specific input variables](#units---tf-modules-as-components).
 3. The tooling does not impose any limitations on the code within the modules.
 The generated code for new modules can be completely replaced.

 The wrapper itself is a single [Task](https://www.stuartellis.name/articles/task-runner/) file.
 Task is a command-line tool that generates and runs _tasks_, shell commands that are defined in a Taskfile.
 Each Taskfile is a YAML document that defines templates for the commands.
 Task uses a versioned and published schema so that we can [validate Taskfiles](https://www.stuartellis.name/articles/task-runner/#checking-taskfiles).
-If necessary, we can replace Task with any other tool that generates the same commands.
+We can replace Task with any other tool that generates the same commands, such as [just](https://www.stuartellis.name/articles/just-task-runner/) or even a shell script.

 Each task in the Taskfile uses standard UNIX commands, and they do not include any code in a programming language, such as Python or Go.
 Since the UNIX commands and the command-line interfaces of [Terraform](https://www.terraform.io/) and [OpenTofu](https://opentofu.org/) are stable, the tasks are not tied to particular versions of these tools, and they do not need updates as new versions are released.